 Love Who You Are

-Yoga is great for improving your mindset, and increasing confidence in yourself.
+Yoga is excellent for improving your mindset, and increasing confidence in yourself.
 So, when the going gets tough, do more yoga!
-Lol, but seriously, yoga is really great.
+Lol, but seriously, yoga is great.

 Does Yoga Help With Weight Loss?